Proven Strategies to Boost Your Car's Fuel Efficiency Today

 While they may have some cleaning and performance benefits, fuel additives are not guaranteed to improve your MPG.
 They’re usually unnecessary in well-maintained vehicles.

-Don’t Let Fuel Costs Drive You Crazy
+Don’t Let Fuel Costs Drive You Crazy!

 Sources